Relactating Again After Stopping Breastfeeding

 What Else Should I Consider With Relactating Again After Stopping Breastfeeding?

 Relactation is not easy.
 It takes a lot of time and patience and some moms have more success than others.
 At the end of the day, if you’ve tried the techniques above and your baby simply isn’t interested, maybe it’s not meant to be.
+If you’re feeding your baby formula also, this combination feeding technique post can be very helpful in meeting your baby’s needs.

 And that’s ok!
 Many, many babies don’t breastfeed and they absolutely thrive without it.
 Don’t beat yourself up if it doesn’t happen for you and your baby.
 There are plenty of other ways to form a very strong bond with your baby if relactating again after stopping breastfeeding doesn’t work for you.